mhviraf/LiquPy/Readme.md

 ### Dependencies:
+Python (>= 3.5)

-Install the following Python dependencies before using these codes:
+Also, if you are not installing LiquPy through `pip install LiquPy`,  install the following Python dependencies before using these codes:
  - numpy (http://www.numpy.org/)
  - pandas (https://pandas.pydata.org/)
  - sklearn (https://scikit-learn.org)